We use cookies on this website.

 Is employee training enough to combat spear phishing?

-What should you do if an employee clicks on a spear phishing link?
+What should you do if an employee clicks on a spear-phishing link?

 Immediately isolate the workstation from the network, change compromised credentials, alert the IT team or security provider, and check connection logs to detect lateral movement.
 If EDR is deployed, it can automatically isolate the workstation.
 Document the incident for the NIS2 report if the company is affected.